 Although it’s one of the 12 constellations of the Zodiac, Cancer the Crab is so faint that you’d likely never notice it … except for the lovely star cluster in its midst.
 This cluster is commonly known as the Beehive, or M44.
 Astronomers know it as NGC2632.
 An older name is Praesepe (manger or crib in Latin).
 The Beehive is a wonderful swarm of stars, glimpsed with the eye in a dark location and easily found in binoculars.
 Its size is 1.5 degrees, or three full moon diameters.
 Although the eye cannot detect them, it contains a thousand stars.
 Follow the links below to learn more.

-At the end of February or in early March, look in the east after dark.
-You will probably see Regulus, the brightest star in the constellation Leo, rather close to the eastern horizon.
+In March, look in the east after dark.
+You’ll probably see Regulus, the brightest star in the constellation Leo, rather close to the eastern horizon.
 Then the bright stars Castor and Pollux in constellation Gemini will catch your eye higher up in the eastern sky.

 As the months pass, the Beehive will climb higher in the evening sky.
 It disappears from the western evening sky in late June, and returns to the eastern morning sky, starting around late August.